Bubalus

 Bubalus is a genus of Asiatic bovines that was proposed by Charles Hamilton Smith in 1827.
 Bubalus and Syncerus form the subtribe Bubalina, the true buffaloes.

 The International Code of Zoological Nomenclature and classification of domestic animals as species, subspecies, races or breeds has been discussed controversially for many years and was inconsistent between authors.
 Assessors of the Food and Agriculture Organization consider domestic water buffalo populations as breeds.

 Bubalus species comprise the domestic water buffalo (B. bubalis), the wild water buffalo (B. arnee), the tamaraw (B. mindorensis), the lowland anoa (B. depressicornis), and the mountain anoa (B. quarlesi).
-The latter two anoa species were proposed to form a subgenus within Bubalus.
+The latter two anoa species were proposed to form a subgenus Anoa within Bubalus.

 Characteristics

 Smith described Bubalus as low in proportion to the bulk with very solid limbs, a small dewlap and a long, slender tail; the head is large with a strong convex-shaped narrow forehead, large eyes and funnel-shaped ears; horns are lying flat or bending laterally with a certain direction to the rear; the female udder has four mammae.
 Lydekker added that the line of back is nearly straight with 13 pairs of ribs; the tail is tufted and reaching about to the hocks; the horns are more or less markedly triangular for the greater part of their length and situated low down on the skull; the muzzle is broad, and the hair sparse in adults.